Evanesco-Labs/substrate/README.md

 WhiteNoiseID, and sends an rpc request on this connection.
 After Substrate nodes receive the request, they also response on the same connection.

+Notice that the WhiteNoiseID of a substrate node is derived from the node key.
+The WhiteNoiseID should be unique in the WhiteNoise network, otherwise sending and receiving messages may be affected for different clients with the same WhiteNoiseID.
+So do not use the same node key to start up multiple substrate nodes with WhiteNoise RPC.

 If parameter `--whitenoise-bootstrap` is filled, substrate node will start with WhiteNoise-based rpc, otherwise it will not.

 You can also see information about this param with this command: